andrewdavidsmith/transferase/docs/command_line.md

 chr1.800000.900000      0.699224        0.67415
 ```

-This redundancy is planned for removal in future versions.
+This redundancy is planned for removal in future versions.  **Update**
+(05/25/2025) This has been fixed in the main branch so that the second
+(redundant) bin end is no longer shown when output is dataframe.

 ### Methylomes